Antitrust Litigation 2025 Comparisons

 Standard of Proof

-The standard of proof, as in civil claims generally, is the balance of probabilities which is commonly understood as a high degree of probability in China.
+The standard of proof in antitrust private lawsuits – as in civil claims generally ‒ is the balance of probabilities, which is commonly understood as a high degree of probability in China.
 According to Article 108 of the Judicial Interpretation of the Civil Procedure Law, with regard to the evidence provided by the party with the burden of proof, where the court believes that the existence of a fact to be proved is highly probable upon examination and in light of the relevant facts, it will affirm the existence of that fact.
 With regard to the evidence provided by a party to contradict the facts claimed by the other party with the burden of proof, where the court believes that the contrary fact to be proved is unclear upon examination and in light of the relevant facts, it will affirm that the fact does not exist.

-The clear provision on pass-on defence in an antitrust case is absent from the existing legal framework in China.
-The draft version of the Judicial Interpretation on Monopoly-related Disputes had included provisions regarding the pass-on defence.
+Clear provisions on the use of the pass-on defence in an antitrust case are absent from the existing legal framework in China.
+The draft version of the New Judicial Interpretation had included provisions regarding the pass-on defence.
 Article 45 of the draft had stated that when a plaintiff sought compensation from the defendant and the defendant was able to substantiate that the plaintiff had transferred a portion or the entirety of its economic losses to third parties, the court could deduct the transferred losses when determining the amount of compensation.
-However, the Article was removed entirely in the final enacted version.
+However, Article 45 was removed entirely in the final enacted version.

 Moreover, the limitation periods can be subject to suspension or interruption where the plaintiff reports the monopolistic conduct to an NCA.
 The limitation periods will be recalculated from the date on which the plaintiff knows or should have known that the NCA’s handling decision is legally effective.

-The typical timetable for an antitrust damages claim can range from a few months to several years depending on various factors that may affect litigation proceedings such as whether an objection to jurisdiction is raised and whether the case involves a foreign factor.
-In general, the Civil Procedure Law provides that:
+The typical timetable for an antitrust damages claim can range from a few months to several years, depending on various factors that may affect litigation proceedings, such as whether an objection to jurisdiction is raised and whether the case involves a foreign factor.
+In general, the Civil Procedure Law provides as follows.

 The collective redress system in China, commonly referred to as joint litigation/representative litigation and public interest litigation, is primarily established within the framework of the Civil Procedure Law.
 These two forms of collective redress mechanism are designed to be applicable to various civil lawsuits, including those concerning anti-monopoly claims.
 However, due to the lack of comprehensive regulations governing the litigation processes within the collective redress system, instances of either joint litigation/representative litigation or public interest litigation specifically tied to anti-monopoly claims have been infrequent in court proceedings thus far.